sagemath/trac_to_gh/Issue 3418.md

 # Issue 3418: added new combinatorial functions for tableaux and crystals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3418

 Original creator: aschilling